Phundamentals/Phundamentals/README.md

 ---

+`What's the value of being wise, when being right is the only thing that matters?` ~ Phundamentals

+---

 `Nothing is more dangerous than an idea when it is the only one you have.` ~ _Emil Chartier Alain_

 ---